kyuusaku/kyuusaku.github.io/unsupervised_learning.md

 	+ is strong-supervision necessary for training these CNNs?
 	+ Do we really need millions of semantically-labeled images to learn a good representation?

-    *It seems humans can learn visual representations using little or no semantic supervision.*
-    They argue that static images themselves might not have enough information to learn a good visual representation.
-    *In fact, humans also learn their visual representations not from mil-lions of static images but years of dynamic sensory inputs.*
+    *It seems humans can learn visual representations using little or no semantic supervision.* They argue that static images themselves might not have enough information to learn a good visual representation. *In fact, humans also learn their visual representations not from millions of static images but years of dynamic sensory inputs.*

     Method:

     + track millions of “moving” patches in hundreds of thousands of videos; (*The key idea is that two patches connected by a track should have similar visual representation in deep feature space since they probably belong to the same object.*)
 	+ train a Siamese-triplet network with ranking loss; (*This ranking loss function enforces that in the final deep feature space the first frame patch should be much closer to the tracked patch than any other randomly sampled patch.*)
 	+ transfer the learned representations to the tasks with supervised data.